Changes Became Effective on Thursday, October 7, 2021

-Hillsborough County is part of a multi-year process led by the Federal Emergency Management Agency (FEMA) to update coastal flood maps.
-The coastal flood risks shown on today's flood maps are based on obsolete data and technology more than 30 years old.
-The 2007 countywide flood map update did not include an updated analysis of the coastal flood risk and does not reflect new development or changes in shoreline.
+On October 7, 2021, changes to the Hillsborough County coastal flood maps, based on FEMA's multi-year assessment, took effect.
+These updated flood maps (known as Flood Insurance Rate Maps) replaced maps based on obsolete data and technology more than 30 years old as the 2008 countywide flood map update did not include an updated analysis of the coastal flood risk and did not reflect new development or changes in shoreline.

-- Help residents and business owners make more informed decisions about protecting their property and financial stability
+- Help residents and business owners make more informed decisions about protecting their property and financial stability.

-- Allow community planners, local officials, engineers, builders, and others to make important determinations about where and how new structures and developments should be built
+- Allow community planners, local officials, engineers, builders, and others to make important determinations about where and how new structures and developments should be built.

 - Unincorporated Hillsborough County property owners: call (813) 635-5400